RednibCoding/Gobot/README.md

 ### Example 1: Simple Print
 ```
-println: Hello, World!
+println: "Hello, World!"
-println: This is Gobot.
+println: "This is Gobot."
 ```

 ### Example 2: Mouse Movement and Click